 - See thousands of butterflies at the Butterfly Conservatory.

-- Experience the enchantment of ‘Evolution,’ a spectacle like no other starring Greg Frewin!
-This captivating show showcases rare and amazing magic, exotic birds, and state-of-the-art illusions that will ignite your imagination and leave you amazed beyond belief. @ Greg Frewin Theatrical Centre
+- Experience the enchantment at a spectacle by Alexandra Burgio and Canada’s Lady of Magic, Alexandra!
+This captivating show showcases rare and amazing magic, exotic birds, and state-of-the-art illusions that will ignite your imagination and leave you amazed beyond belief. @ Greg Frewin Theatrical Centre.

 - Support local at Niagara Falls Farmers’ Market, which showcases local growers, makers, and bakers from across the region.
 It also features weekly live music and entertainment, children’s activities, community initiatives, and more.
 Every Saturday between 7 am and 1 pm @ The Exchange (5943 Sylvia Place)